 A Camino for Everyone – How to Choose the Best Route for You

-You haven’t walked one of the Camino de Santiago routes yet, but you are thinking about going into this amazing adventure?
-You must be feeling overwhelmed by the number of options.
+You haven’t walked one of the Camino de Santiago routes yet, but you are thinking about embarking on this amazing adventure…you must be feeling overwhelmed by the number of options.

-The truth is that no matter if you choose to cross Spain, France, or Portugal, you will have a memorable adventure and a chance to admire breathtaking landscapes, and you will most likely meet incredible people.
-But the views and the others pilgrims that walk the Camino aren’t the only things you should consider when choosing the best route for yourself.
+The truth is that no matter whether you choose to cross Spain, France, or Portugal, you will have a memorable adventure with the chance to admire breathtaking landscapes and most likely meet incredible people.
+But the views and the other pilgrims that walk the Camino aren’t the only things you should consider when choosing the best route for yourself.

 To help you a bit with your decision, here is a list of three major Camino de Santiago routes, along with some pros and cons for each of them.